osrsbox/osrsbox.github.io/_posts/2018-07-26-osrs-cache-research-extract-cache-definitions.md

 }
 {% endhighlight %}

-As you can see these is a variety of information - some useful, some not.
+As you can see there is a variety of information - some useful, some not.
 The usefulness of the information really depends on what information you are after!